BahneGork/notenote.link/_notes/No Graph/5e Reference/items/Dust of Sneezing and Choking.md

 ---
-title:Dust of Sneezing and Choking
+title: Dust of Sneezing and Choking
 ---
 # Dust of Sneezing and Choking